guitarvydas/onward/helloworld0d/doc/dpls.md

 In our implementation, das2json[^1] is implemented[^2] in the Odin programming language.
 The process begins with a straight-forward call to the XML parsing library.
-The XML data is then deconstructed into a convenient internal format (see 0d/ir/ir_odin)
+The XML data is then deconstructed into a convenient internal format (defined in 0d/ir/ir_odin/ir.odin in the code repository)

 xml, xml_err := xml.parse(file)

 > \...

-2\.
-Load component templates from JSON![Towards DPLs-2.
+B. Load component templates from JSON![Towards DPLs-2. loader.drawio.png](./media/image3.png){width="5.013888888888889in"
-loader.drawio.png](./media/image3.png){width="5.013888888888889in"
 height="1.125in"}